 Microsoft Translator is now available in 100 languages

-Microsoft announced yesterday the of Microsoft functionality in 100 languages in total.
+Microsoft yesterday announced the expansion of Microsoft Translator functionality to a total of 100 languages.

 Microsoft, Translator

-The 12 new languages are spoken by more than 84,6 million people around the world, so they can now use Microsoft Translator to communicate with people from other countries and vice versa.
-Microsoft states that advances in artificial intelligence technologies have enabled the to expand the list of supported languages and thus help preserve "low demand" and endangered languages.
+The 12 new languages are spoken by more than 84,6 million people worldwide and so they can now use Microsoft Translator to communicate with people from other countries and vice versa.
+Microsoft says advances in artificial intelligence technologies have allowed the company to expand its list of supported languages and thus help keep "low-demand" and endangered languages.

-For example, Microsoft Translator supports unusual dialects and languages, such as Inuktitut, which are spoken by about 40.000 people in Canada.
-Microsoft's efforts to expand its translation they help not only ordinary users but also businessmen in their commercial transactions.
+Microsoft Translator, for example, supports unusual dialects and languages, such as Inuktitut, spoken by some 40.000 people in Canada.
+Microsoft's efforts to expand its translation capabilities help not only ordinary users but also entrepreneurs in their commercial transactions.

-Microsoft Translator is available through several and operating systems.
+Microsoft Translator is available through a variety of products and operating systems.
 Users can access the service from the web, from Android and iOS.

 In Windows, however, Microsoft Translator is available only through the web interface.
 Although the site urges users to install Microsoft Translator for Windows, the latter is no longer available as Microsoft stopped its design a while ago.